mrkkrp/markkarpov.com/tutorial/th.md

 name we introduced with the `newName :: String -> Q Name` function in the first implementation of `myFunc`.
 It's new and it cannot be captured.

-One way to introduce a capturable name is via the `mkName :: String -> Q Name` function:
+One way to introduce a capturable name is via the `mkName :: String -> Name`
+function:

 ```haskell
 λ> runQ [| $(varE (mkName "x")) + 1 |]